 If you don’t know what a cap rate is essentially the yearly return that you receive through rental income.

 But the cap rate has a fatal flaw in it and it doesn’t calculate the mortgage for the property or the fact that almost all real estate investors.
-Especially commercial real estate investors are going to be using long term debt or mortgages to finance the property.
+Especially commercial real estate investors are going to be using long-term debt or mortgages to finance the property.

 3.5% Vs.4% Loan Rate

-Let’s say for instance you had to choose between a 4% loan and a 3.5% loan and you had the choice between putting 20% down and 10% in Down.
+Let’s say for instance you had to choose between a 4% loan and a 3.5% loan and you had the choice between putting 20% down and 10% Down.

 As you can see these varying types of loans can have drastic effects on your returns and this is where cash-on-cash return comes into play.